A Message From the

 I doubt my path or my gods would work for you, though, because I’m not sure anyone’s path or gods fit anyone else, at least not perfectly.
 But, I think you can commune with the Divine and find your path and, with that, your peace.

 The Divine Assembly is a mystic religion, where pilgrims search for divine communion through worship.
 In TDA, spiritual discovery and religion are first-person experiences.
-Direct visions and revelations replace hierarchy and dogma.
-And, religion comes to life.
+Direct visions and revelations replace hierarchy and dogma, and religion comes to life.

 TDA is do-it-yourself religion, with no intermediaries, guides, shamans, or gurus.
 As we each develop our own worship practices, TDA’s mycelial structure provides connectivity and community support.
 This peer-to-peer organizational structure promotes safety, by intentionally rejecting contaminating attributes of dogmatic and hierarchical religiosity that block direct mystical connection to the Divine and that create power dynamics which foster abuse of vulnerable worshipers.
 Unlike org-chart churches, TDA has no pre-packed institution, leadership, doctrine, sacraments, rites, or rituals, because mystics have never worshiped according to a checklist.
+Importantly, the mycelial structure means, there are no leaders or institution to protect.
+Individuals are to be protected.

 It is delightful to hear enthusiastic mystics exchange reports of the Divine, some saying “he,” some using “she,” others saying “they,” some using “it,” and many comfortably saying that they don’t have a clue.
-When curiosity and wonder replace dogma and heresy, differences pull people together, which is a bit of a miracle in a world that is so often divided by religion.
+When curiosity and wonder replace dogma and heresy, differences pull people together, which is a bit of a miracle in a world often divided by religion.

 As long as you are safe and kind, please bring your mystic enthusiasms to TDA.
 TDA is always a work in progress, as members breathe life into it by building their connections with the Divine and with other members.
 Because there is no central entity directing things, TDA constantly fits itself to the formative energies and actions of its membership.
 I love how diverse worship magically connects us.
 I think we each connect to different aspects of the Divine, and when we connect in a divine assembly, we literally bring the Divine into being in our spaces, our interactions, our intentions, and our lives.
+But, what do I know?

 One of my favorite TDA moments—when I thought maybe we are getting a few things right—came one morning as Sara and I were taking a stroll.
 A man excitedly stopped us to thank us for starting TDA.
 He said that he attended two TDA events.
 The events reignited his spirituality.
 He stopped drinking (after a 30-year addiction), and he found his way back to the church of his youth and the fellowship of that congregation.
-I was so happy.
+I was so happy!
 That is exactly how I want TDA to work.
 Without getting any hooks into him to keep him from pursuing his best path, TDA helped the man find his way toward his god and his place of peace and happiness.
-Whether TDA can provide an individual such support for 2 minutes or 2 eternities (if you happen to believe that way), that is church af.
+Whether TDA can provide an individual such support for 2 minutes or 2 eternities (if you happen to believe that way), that is church.

 TDA is here.
 Take as much or as little of it as you need.
 You owe it nothing.
 You are in charge of you.
 I wish you well and pray that your journey is blessed and beautiful!
 If our paths cross, please reach out and say hi